azurecitadel/azurecitadel/content/terraform/fundamentals/08-state.md

 ### Ignore

-The other approach is to force Terraform to ignore certain resource attributes using [lifecycle](https://www.terraform.io/language/meta-arguments/lifecycle) blocks.
+The other approach is to force Terraform to ignore certain resource attributes using [lifecycle](https://www.terraform.io/language/meta-arguments/lifecycle) blocks.S

 1. Revert the resource group block